mhutch/mhutch.github.io/_posts/2005-02-02-geshi-code-filter-module.md

 }
 ```

 Pretty, isn't it?
-You can get the module from its <a href="/project/GeSHicodefilter">project page</a>.
+You can get the module from its [project page](/project/GeSHicodefilter).

-I also found a modified <a href="http://www.petersblog.org/node/484">wiki module</a> that uses GeShi to highlight a couple of languages, but it's not completely general.
-I think I'll just modify the Wiki module to ignore anything inside a &lt;code&gt; block (it insists on escaping it all at the moment!) and the GeSHi filter can sort out whatever comes out.
+I also found a modified [wiki module](http://www.petersblog.org/node/484) that uses GeShi to highlight a couple of languages, but it's not completely general.
+I think I'll just modify the Wiki module to ignore anything inside a `<code>` block (it insists on escaping it all at the moment!) and the GeSHi filter can sort out whatever comes out.